fmassa/torch-nn/README.md

 torch-nn
 ========

-Aditional functionnalities for torch7 neural networks
+Additional functionnalities for torch7 neural networks

 The following modules were merged to different repositories